Interactive Digital Signage Software Explained

 - Browsing the company website

 Each one of these interactive digital signage scenarios will provide your company with a way to interact and engage with your audience and provide value to them at the same time.
-Consider deploying one of them in your company head office or retail locations for example, you might be surprised at how quickly you will get results.
+Consider deploying one of them in your company head office or retail locations, for example, you might be surprised at how quickly you will get results.

-Context aware or smart digital signage
+Context-aware or smart digital signage

 Too often we think about interactive digital signage as only a one-way street.
 A person walks up to an interactive digital display, touches the screen to interact with it, and eventually walks away.
 Let’s forget about that for a moment and think about scenarios where the digital displays can actually interact with YOU, sometimes without you even knowing it.
-For this, we introduce the idea of context aware or smart digital signage.
+For this, we introduce the idea of context awareness or smart digital signage.
 This form of interactive digital signage is based on the digital signage software platform using real-time data sources and environmental variables to automatically and instantly optimize or change the content being shown on screen.

 - Display or hide certain promotions based on current weather conditions.